mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.System.Abstractions.md

     **options:** The serializer options.

+## Class: System.Text.Templating.IFileType
+This interface allows objects that implement it to provide information about a specific file type, including its extension, content type, and whether it is considered a template type.
+### Properties

+#### Extension
+Gets the file extension.
+#### ContentType
+Gets the content type of the file.
+#### IsTemplateType
+Gets a value indicating whether the file type is considered a template type.
+####
+Gets a collection of file types.

+## Class: System.Text.Templating.IFileTypeProvider
+Provides a collection of file types.
+### Properties

+#### Types
+Gets a collection of file types.

 ## Class: System.Text.Templating.ITemplateContext
 Represents the context for a template, including information about the template and target content types, source, and priority.